 Pistole P-08 identification guide

-This simple two-page guide will assist in the correct identification of the various manufactures of the Model Pistole P-08 and its variants.
+This simple 2-page guide will assist in the correct identification of the various manufactures of the Model Pistole P-08 and its variants.
 Commonly called the ‘Luger’, the identification of this pistol requires attention to markings, the serial number location and the year of production.